It’s BYOC time again over at the Lily Pad and I’ve just added three coordinating products to the shop!

 || EXCLUSIVE SUBSCRIBER OFFER ||

-Cage Liner Subscribers receive exclusive access to the Stuck On You bundle in the latest newsletter – check your inbox for your copy!
+Cage Liner Subscribers receive exclusive access to the Around Here bundle by clicking on the bundle image in your latest newsletter.
 (Note: Exclusive Subscriber offer cannot be combined with any other BYOC discount – including Buy More, Save More discounts.)

 Not yet a subscriber?
 Subscribe now to receive exclusive offers and product news from me!

 || LAYOUTS BY THE FLOCK & THE POLLYS ||